-legatile all Meeiganes at the latively low, partly because of the dominance of the Catholic faith, which does not approve of divorce.
+The divorce rate is relatively low, partly because of the dominance of the Catholic faith, which does not approve of divorce.
 Teen pregnancy is common, and unmarried women tend to keep and raise the child with the help of their parents.